Morphogram

 A morphogram is the representation of a morpheme by a grapheme based solely on its meaning.
-Kanji is a writing system that make use of morphograms, where Chinese characters were borrowed to represent native morphemes because of their meanings.
+Kanji is a writing system that makes use of morphograms, where Chinese characters were borrowed to represent native morphemes because of their meanings.
 Thus, a single character can represent a variety of morphemes which originally all had the same meaning.
 An example of this in Japanese would be the grapheme 東 [east], which can be read as higashi or azuma, in addition to its logographic representation of the morpheme tō.
 Additionally, in Japanese, the logographic (Chinese-derived) reading is called the on'yomi reading, and the morphographic reading (native Japanese) is called the kun'yomi reading.